-Peter calls for faithfulness and confronts corrupt teachers who distorted the message about Jesus and lead others astray.
+Peter calls for faithfulness and confronts corrupt teachers who distorted Jesus’ message.

 Peter addresses their objections to the reality of Jesus' resurrection and the final judgment.
 He reminds Christians that their hope is in God.
-In His time on the Day of the Lord, He will expose evil and injustice and remove it to make way for a new heaven and earth that's permeated with righteousness, God's love and people who know and love God and their neighbors.
+In his time on the Day of the Lord, he will expose evil and injustice and remove it to make way for a new Heaven and Earth that's permeated with righteousness, God's love, and people who love God and each other.

-Jesus' followers must continue to grow and develop God's divine character traits, including love which is devotion to others no matter the response or cost.
+Jesus' followers must continue to grow and develop God's divine character traits, including love and devotion to others no matter the response or cost.

 Corrupt teachers despise God's authority and use their freedom in Christ as permission to sin.
-Enslaved to bodily impulses, they distort Paul's Romans 6 teaching.
+Enslaved to bodily impulses, they distort Paul's words from Romans 6.

-2 Peter ends with a challenge to hope for the Day of the Lord when Jesus exposes evil and creates a new heaven and earth.
+2 Peter ends with a challenge to hope for the Day of the Lord when Jesus will expose evil and create a new Heaven and Earth.